joachimdekker/master-thesis/docs/thesis/chapters/compiling-excel/main.typ

 // Furthermore, this step simplifies references to structures in single cell references.
 For instance, when a cell references a cell with a structure reference, it would be mapped as: `A1:=20 * C4` and `C4:=SR('Struct1', 'Col1', 1)`.
 This pass simplifies this and inserts the latter compute unit into the former, remove a node from the tree (the `C4` node in this case): the single dependency of the `C4` node will be substituted in the `A1` compute unit, resulting in `A1:20 * SR('Struct1', 'Col1', 1)`.

 == Type Resolution
-In general, when compiling to strongly typed languages, you need to know the types of the computations you want to model.
+In general, when compiling to strongly-typed languages, you need to know the types of the computations you want to model.
 We already saw in @sec:structural-phase that Excel provides the types at cell level: we used those to infer the types of the cells in a structure and could infer the type of a column based on that.
 The types we discovered in @sec:structural-phase do not cover the formulas.
 These types are automatically inferred by Excel and are not disclosed when parsing them.
 In other words, we need to resolve the types for individual compute units.

 Since we do know the types of the leaves of the graph, as they are constant values and have been given a type from the start, we can infer the types of their dependents, and thus recursively build a typed Compute Graph.
-In order to know what the type is of a certain compute unit, we rely on the types of the dependencies and a _Inference Rule_.
+In order to know what the type is of a certain compute unit, we rely on the types of the dependencies and an inference rule.
 This inference rule describes what a valid inference is for this compute unit, and what its type might be if there is a valid inference.
 There can be multiple inference rules for one compute unit.

 For instance, take the _Function_ compute unit, especially the `F('+')` compute unit, which is basic addition between two dependencies.
 See the inference rule in @inf:type-res:addition, which uses some syntactic sugar to state that the function `F('+')` can be type $tau$ if and only if it has two arguments: which is denoted by the pattern matching `[a1, a2]` that denotes that the list should have two elements `a1` and `a2`; and that those two arguments are both of the same type.